gabrielkrieshok/digital-development-guide/README.md

 This guide should not be considered as a comprehensive resource to those working in digital development.
 The value of this guide is that it is a concise and accessible resource to provide a reference of resources to get you started or moving along through a project.

-The guide is divided into three parts.
+The guide is divided into five parts.

-## Part I. Basics of Digital Development
+## Part I. Basics

 Part one broadly describes digital development, ICT4D, and using data for social good.